jontingvold/pyrankvote/README.md

 PyRankVote - A Ranked Choice Voting System for Python
 =====================================================

-PyRankVote is a python library for different ranked-choice voting systems (sometimes called preferential voting systems) created by Jon Tingvold.
+PyRankVote is a python library for different ranked-choice voting systems (sometimes called preferential voting systems) created by Jon Tingvold in June 2019.

 The following ranking methods are implemented for electing one person/alternative (e.g. electing the chairman to a board):